 One claim (hypothesis) made in transfer pricing is that intangible assets yield a higher expected return than tangible assets (how about the relative standard errors?).

 Here, we devise a statistical test of this return on assets inequality hypothesis and describe a major practical difficulty in performing this test.
-For this purpose, we divide assets into two separate tangible and intangible components:
+For this purpose, we divide assets into two separate tangible and intangible configuration:

 where the Greeks tau denotes tangible and iota denotes intangible assets.